-In 2012, costs for full-day, full-year regulated early care and education programs in Greater New Haven averaged between \$9,200 and \$14,100 per year per child.82 Programs in centers and for infants and toddlers were more expensive than those in family
+In 2012, costs for full-day, full-year regulated early care and education programs in Greater New Haven averaged between \$9,200 and \$14,100 per year per child.
+Programs in centers and for infants and toddlers were more expensive than those in family child care homes or for preschool-aged children.
+Costs for early care and education are rising the state average increased by 14 percent from 2007 to 2012.

-The federal government recommends that families spend at most 7 percent of income on child care.84 However, in 2012, the average cost of care for one child, before subsidies, amounted to between 11 and 17 percent of median incomes of Greater New Haven families with children.85 Some families spend even more of their income on childcare: for example, a New Haven family earning that town's median family income would spend 43 percent of their annual budget on child care for an infant.86 A low-income, single-parent household (earning less than 200% FPL) would spend nearly half its budget on care for an infant or toddler.87
+The federal government recommends that families spend at most 7 percent of income on child care.
+However, in 2012, the average cost of care for one child, before subsidies, amounted to between 11 and 17 percent of median incomes of Greater New Haven families with children.
+Some families spend even more of their income on childcare: for example, a New Haven family earning that town's median family income would spend 43 percent of their annual budget on child care for an infant.
+A low-income, single-parent household (earning less than 200% FPL) would spend nearly half its budget on care for an infant or toddler.